MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-configure.md

 For a comprehensive introduction, see [SQL Server Always On Availability Groups](http://msdn.microsoft.com/library/hh510230.aspx).

 Configure SQL Server Always On Availability Groups on Linux server.
-In order to accommodate SQL Server workloads with rigorous business continuity requirements to run on Linux, Always On Availability Groups run on [all Linux OS distributions SQL Server vNext will support](sql-server-linux-release-notes.md).
+In order to accommodate SQL Server workloads with rigorous business continuity requirements to run on Linux, Always On Availability Groups run on all supported [Linux OS distributions](sql-server-linux-release-notes.md).
 Also, all capabilities that make Availability Groups a flexible, integrated and efficient HA DR solution are available on Linux as well.
 These include:

 - Multi-database failover
 - Fast failure detection and failover